ErikOostveen/EuroHiker/README.md

 Mount the EuroHiker module into your EuroRack setup or desktop case and throw the EuroHiker's toggle switch.
 The YouTube video below shows the bootup of the EuroHiker module:<br><br>
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=zgOlJGRqT2I" target="_blank"><img src="http://img.youtube.com/vi/zgOlJGRqT2I/0.jpg" width="400" border="1" /></a>

 Notice that the two Yellow MIDI IN/OUT LEDs blink for a second and then switch off.
 The Power LED switches ON and on a newly built module, the CV OUT LED switches ON also.
-We will go through all ports, buttons and rotary encoder next including CV OUT.
+We will go through all ports, buttons and rotary encoder next including CV OUT.<br><br>
+For now, long-press the screen and the menu should appear.
+Tap the screen, navigate around, to make sure that the touch screen works fine.

 # Diving into the EuroHiker module
 We have come a long way building the module!
 Now, lets make sure that all is working as it should.